Submitty/Submitty/Docs/student_auto_feed/readme.txt

-Submitty Student Auto Feed PHP Scripts Readme, Nov 21 2016
+Submitty Student Auto Feed PHP Scripts Readme, March 30 2017

 The following scripts are provided to assist in setting up an automatic update of student enrollments in Submitty courses.